AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 __Indentation__

 This is critically important to the syntax of python.
 Indentation is python's way of grouping statements.
-The body of any control flow operator will be indented.
+The body of any control flow construct will be indented.

 __Appendix__